ecamp/ecamp-site/src/content/posts/2024-08-release.en.md

 - An improvement for stability against internal API changes in eCamp v3 has been implemented.
 Merci also for that [@bb1950328](https://github.com/bb1950328)! [#5168](https://github.com/ecamp/ecamp3/pull/5168){.issuelink}
 - The note that at least someone with administration rights must remain in the camp is now only displayed if it is relevant.
 Merci [@MarcoAllenspach](https://github.com/MarcoAllenspach)! [#4405](https://github.com/ecamp/ecamp3/pull/4405){.issuelink}

-We are currently working on the course features and performance improvements - and of course we are constantly working on bug fixes that are sent to us via [contact form](https://www.ecamp3.ch/de/kontakt/).
+We are currently working on the course features and performance and stability improvements - and of course we are constantly working on bug fixes that are sent to us via [contact form](https://www.ecamp3.ch/de/kontakt/).

 <a class="btn secondary mr-4 mb-4" href="https://app.ecamp3.ch" target="_blank">Zur App</a>